zhangbsn-gt/developer.gov.sg/collections/_products/categories/sensor-platforms-and-internet-of-things/asynchronous-data-exchange/overview.md

 Refer to [Features](/products/categories/sensor-platforms-and-internet-of-things/asynchronous-data-exchange/features){:target="_blank"} for more details.
 Users can look forward to the addition of streaming capabiltiies, which is currently under development.

 ### Use Cases
 ADEX is currently live and serving the needs of Government agencies.
 Some examples include:
 - The Ministry of Health and the Home Team Science and Technology Agency published enforcement data for COVID-19 social distancing measures to participating agencies.
 This data is consumed by SenseOps, a visualisation & dashboard tool, for efficient sense-making to deploy safe distancing officers to hotspot locations.
 Further details are elaborated in the [Case Study](/products/categories/sensor-platforms-and-internet-of-things/asynchronous-data-exchange/case-study){:target="_blank"}.
 - The Sentosa Development Corporation published and subscribed to SafeEntry dataset for crowd control at the various recreation nodes in Sentosa.
 - The National Environmental Agency publishes environmental topics like rainfall, temperature, wind speed, wind direction, wind gust speed, wind gust direction, PSI and PM2.5.

 ### Awards
 **2022**
 - [IDC Smart City Awards (SCAPA) 2022 – Administration Category](https://www.idc.com/getdoc.jsp?containerId=prAP49267722){:target="_blank"}
 - [IDC Future Enterprise Awards 2022 – Best in Future of Connectedness](https://www.idc.com/getdoc.jsp?containerId=prAP49756122){:target="_blank"}

 Find out more in this [press release](https://govinsider.asia/connected-gov/smart-city-projects-flourish-in-asia-pacific-amid-uptick-in-public-interest/){:target="_blank"}.

+### Pricing
+For pricing details, contact the ADEX team through the form below.

 ### Contact Us
 {% include contact-us-form.html %}